Aquarius Sail Inc. was established by Tom Haberman in the early 1970s to

 The name change of the SC-22 to ARC-22 in the year 2000 reflects Aquarius Sails philosophy of being committed to a strict one design fleet program.
 The superior performance of the 22 design has been demonstrated in both long distance and triangle racing venues since 1992.
 The decision to solidify the design was in response to the current 22 owners desire to level the playing field in the future.

-reservoir near Chattanooga.
-He was fortunate to grow up in a very active
+Chattanooga.
+He was fortunate to grow up in a very active Snipe fleet with

-Junior Championship twice.
-This was to be the beginning of many top level
+twice.
+This was to be the beginning of many top level sailing achievements.

-sailing achievements.
-The next year he attended Vanderbilt University where
+The next year he attended Vanderbilt University where he studied Mechanical

-he studied Mechanical Engineering, while sailing / racing was set aside for
+Engineering, while sailing / racing was set aside for a few years.

 Now back to Sailing.
 Bill returned to sailing on the Flying Dutchman in 1965.
 This was the two man Olympic boat with one trapeze and a spinnaker.
 It was here that he designed, developed and patented the "spinnaker launcher and retraction system" that has spread to many classes today.
 Bill and his crew made an Olympic effort in 1968 where they finished third in the US Olympic trials.
 In 1970 Bill began sailing in the Contender class, a one man trapeze boat.
 This boat originally came out of an International Yacht Racing Union design competition and was targeted for the Olympics.
 Bill was US national Champion on the Contender six years in a row.